UNINETTSigma2/documentation/faq/migration2saga.md

 ## Getting familiar with Saga

-Please, read the [introduction about Saga](quick/saga.md) to inform yourself about its.
+Please, read the [introduction about Saga](quick/saga.md) to inform yourself about its characteristics.

 ## Account and projects